-Please note that the registration deadline for courses in the academic year 2021/22 is September 27, 2021 (possibility of add/drop till October 3).
-A next deadline of January 17, 2022 will be available to finalize registration for Winter courses.
+Please note that the registration deadline for courses in the academic year 2022/23 is October 2, 2021 .
+A next deadline of January 16, 2023 will be available to finalize registration for Winter courses.

-The mandatory courses consist of 1) Theoretical Debates on Environmental Problems; 2) Methodological Debates in Environmental Research; 3) PhD Writing Issues and Challenges; and 4) PhD/Faculty seminar.
+The mandatory courses consist of 1) Theoretical Debates on Environmental Problems, 2) Methodological Debates in Environmental Research, 3) PhD Writing Issues and Challenges; and 4) PhD/Faculty seminar.
 Students may also begin taking relevant theory and methods courses in other departments to satisfy the Theory and Methods study course requirement.

-- (1) The 6001 Theoretical Debates on Environmental Problems (6 ECTS credits) is a core course in the doctoral curriculum designed to contextualize PhD students' understanding of the intersections of the ecological, social, and political dimensions of environmental problems.
+(1) The 6001 Theoretical Debates on Environmental Problems (6 ECTS credits) is a core course in the doctoral curriculum designed to contextualize PhD students' understanding of the intersections of the ecological, social, and political dimensions of environmental problems.
 The course explores how theoretical frameworks at multiple levels help define and analyze environmental issues from various epistemological and disciplinary perspectives.
 This course helps prepare students for doctoral candidacy by working toward developing their theoretical frameworks, the successful completion of their comprehensive exams, and prospectus defense.
-Students will receive a letter grade for this course. - (2) 8016 Methodological Debates in Environmental Research (4 ECTS credits) is a core course in the doctoral curriculum designed to contextualize PhD students' understanding of epistemological issues, methodological approaches, and research design in environmental research.
+Students will receive a letter grade for this course.

+(2) 8016 Methodological Debates in Environmental Research (4 ECTS credits) is a core course in the doctoral curriculum designed to contextualize PhD students' understanding of epistemological issues, methodological approaches, and research design in environmental research.
 The course explores the main epistemological questions across varied research methodologies.
 Doctoral students taking this course will gain a richer understanding of the complexity of environmental research and the different approaches at their disposal as well as their implications.
-Students will receive a letter grade for this course. - (3) The 6920 PhD Writing Issues and Challenges course (2 ECTS credits), aims to clarify some of the key distinguishing features and challenges of doctoral-level research writing, both in regard to content and process.
+Students will receive a letter grade for this course.

+(3) The PhD Writing Issues and Challenges course (2 ECTS credits) provided by the Center for Academic Writing of CEU aims to clarify some of the key distinguishing features and challenges of doctoral-level research writing, both in regard to content and process.
 The course will include a prospectus writing workshop.